afrl-rq/OpenUxAS/README.md

 # License

 *OpenUxAS* is developed by the Air Force Research Laboratory, Aerospace System Directorate, Power and Control Division.
-The LMCP specification and all source code for *OpenUxAS* is publicaly released under the Air Force Open Source Agreement Version 1.0.
+The LMCP specification and all source code for *OpenUxAS* is publicly released under the Air Force Open Source Agreement Version 1.0.
 See LICENSE.md for complete details.
 The Air Force Open Source Agreement closely follows the NASA Open Source Agreement Verion 1.3.
 **NOTE the terms of the license include registering use of the software by emailing <a href="mailto:afrl.rq.opensource@us.af.mil?subject=OpenUxAS Registration&body=Please register me for use of OpenUxAS.
 Name: ____________">afrl.rq.opensource@us.af.mil</a>.**